braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/tracking/uninstall_tracking.md

 * Increment the uninstall count for every campaign that the user successfully received in the past 24 hours by one.
 * If a user receives three campaigns in a 24-hour period and then uninstalls, we increment the count of "uninstalls" for all three campaigns.

 Uninstall tracking is subject to restrictions placed on this information by FCM and APNs.
-Braze only increments the uninstall count when FCM or APNs tells us that a user has uninstalled, but these third-party systems reserve the right to notify us of uninstalls at any point in time.
-As a result, uninstall yracking should be used to detect directional trends as opposed to precise statistics.
+Braze only increments the uninstall count when FCM or APNs tell us that a user has uninstalled, but these third-party systems reserve the right to notify us of uninstalls at any point in time.
+As a result, uninstall tracking should be used to detect directional trends as opposed to precise statistics.

-For more on using uninstall tracking, see [this blog post][7].
+For more on using uninstall tracking, see our blog post [Uninstall Tracking: An Industry Look at its Strengths and Limitations][7].

 ## Troubleshooting